Convertible Debt & 83(b) Elections

 Let’s assume that the founder is getting 5,000,000 shares at a value of $.0001 (typical value for shares of a Day 1 startup).
 The founder should buy those shares for $500 and make an 83(b) election.
 Because the purchase price equals fair market value, there is no income.
 Moreover, this will get the clock ticking on the capital gains holding period.

 Note that 83(b) elections must be made within 30 days of the purchase.
 There are no exceptions to this rule.
 Send in your 83(b) form as soon as you can.

-Check out this Founders Workbench link with more info on the subject.
+Check out this Founders Workbench article with more info on the subject.

 Do I have to organize my company in Delaware?

 I say no, and have written about it at length here.
 Some VCs still prefer a Delaware C (Jeff Williams mentioned that Covera has preferred C-Corps in the past, but Texas or DE C is fine), so have this conversation with your advisors to determine what is best for you.